linode/docs/docs/databases/postgresql/how-to-back-up-your-postgresql-database.md

 ### Single Database

-PostgreSQL provides the `pg_dump` utility to simplify the process of backing up a single database.
-This command must be run as a user that has read access to the database you intend to back up.
+PostgreSQL provides the `pg_dump` utility to simplify backing up a single database.
+This command must be run as a user with read permissions to the database you intend to back up.

 1. Log in as the `postgres` user: